danadalis/LEMH-Server/README.md

 ##### **Install Nginx Site File**
 Now that we've got the directory structure of your domain squared away, we'll need to enable it in Nginx.

-Add [yourdomain.com.conf](https://github.com/VisiStruct/LEMH-Server/blob/master/conf.d/yourdomain.com.conf "/etc/nginx/conf.d/yourdomain.com.conf") to **/etc/nginx/conf.d**.
+Add **yourdomain.com.conf** to **/etc/nginx/conf.d**.
 This folder may hold as many virtual domains as you'd like, just make a new file with a different name for each domain you want to host.

 ```
 sudo wget https://raw.githubusercontent.com/VisiStruct/LEMH-Server/master/nginx/yourdomain.com.conf -O /etc/nginx/conf.d/yourdomain.com.conf
 ```

-Tell Nginx what domain you want to serve by starting up nano and replacing all instances of **yourdomain.com** with your actual domain.
+Tell Nginx what domain you want to serve by starting up nano and replacing all instances of yourdomain.com with your actual domain.
+This needs to match the commands you entered just a few lines above, otherwise it won't work.

 ```
 sudo nano /etc/nginx/conf.d/yourdomain.com.conf